akshayshende129/small_reusable_code/README.md

 This file will give you a basic start to Machine Learning Model bulding using scikit learn library

 ## Resuse.md
-This file is written in Markdoen format so you can easily traverse to the code directly.
+This file is written in Markdown format so you can easily traverse to the code directly.